Click on a sponsor level to see who is supporting AMUG and read their details.

 In addition to these exciting new 3D printing resins, Loctite continues to offer the broadest portfolio of adhesives and sealants for manufacturing.
 Many of these products are ideally suited for the unique post-print challenges that additive manufacturing materials pose.
 Combining these unique materials capabilities helps address the needs of designers and engineers during and after printing.
 Loctite is proud to be able to support the additive manufacturing community to accelerate the adoption of this disruptive technology!
 For more information, visit www.loctite.com

-Metal Additive Manufacturing magazine is published on a quarterly basis and is available from our website as a FREE digital download or via a print subscription.
-Print copies are distributed free-of-charge at key international events worldwide.
+Metal AM magazine is available as a free digital download or via a print subscription.
 For more information, visit www.metal-am.com.

 Prodways is a leading developer of innovative technologies, 3D printing equipment, and premium materials.
-With the strong technological expertise of its parent company, Group Gorge, Prodways is a rising force in the industry, offering a range of 3D printers including the ProMaker L Series – based on our proprietary MOVINGLight® technology – and our plastic laser sintering ProMaker P Series.
+With the strong technological expertise of its parent company, Group Gorge, Prodways is a rising force in the industry, offering a range of 3D printers including the ProMaker L Series – based on our proprietary MOVINGLight® technology – and our plastic laser sintering ProMaker P Series by Prodways powered by Farsoon.
 Prodways offers an impressive range of materials, suitable for manufacturing in a vast number of diverse applications in aerospace, dental, medical and more.
 For more information, visit www.prodways.com.

-Rapid Prototyping Services, founded in 2004, provides quick turn 3D printed mechanical prototypes using ABS, ABS-ESD7, polycarbonate, PC/ABS, nylonN-12, ULTEM 9085, and polyphenylsulfone.
+Rapid Prototyping Services, founded in 2004, provides quick turn 3D printed mechanical prototypes using ABS, ABS-ESD7, polycarbonate, PC/ABS, NYLON-12, NYLON-CF, ULTEM 9085, and polyphenylsulfone.
 Since 2004 we’ve offered advanced product development services including 3D cad modeling, prototyping, production, appearance models, tooling and fixtures.
 RPS is a woman owned, small business, with an ITAR Certification.
 For more information, visit www.rapidps.com.